Xunnamius/project-utils/README.md

 - webpack ([`@projector-js/config-webpack`][33])

 Additionally, several highly opinionated plugins are available.
-Since plugins are low overhead and extremely easy to create, you'll likely want to [write your own][40] instead if needed.
+Since plugins are low overhead and extremely easy to create (you don't even have to make a new file!), you'll likely want to [write your own][40] instead.

 - [`@projector-js/plugin-check-project`][61]
 - [`@projector-js/plugin-github-integration`][62]